Menu

-Explore the wealth of paintings, frescoes and sculpture for which Italy is world renown.
+Italian and Art History classes in Italy allow you to explore the wealth of paintings, frescoes and sculpture for which the country is world renown.
 Combine a tour of these art marvels with your Italian studies.
 See the beauties of the Italian renaissance to the present day, in person.
 Art History & Italian courses are offered in Venice, Florence, Rome and Milan.

 The courses all require a minimum number of participants to run.